mcschwa/NSV-Luna-FIXED/README.md

-Update of an update (of possibly another updated) of the NSV Luna.
-This should work fine.
+Update of an update (of possibly another updated) of the NSV Luna, and now updated again.
 Don't know who originally made the update, but they deserver most of the credit.
+Credit also due to Bloxgate for the last updated version of this codebase.